Here are the nine schools with the most wins in college baseball history, using the NCAA's official win-loss records.

 Michigan owns a fun record in college baseball history, as the Wolverines are the last team to win the NCAA tournament in its original field size of eight (now the current size of the College World Series).
 Michigan went 21-9 on the year, and beat Texas in a best-of-three series to take the crown.
 The Wolverines had a stellar season in 2019, making it back to the CWS finals for the first time since 1984, but fell to Vanderbilt in Game 3.

-Only one team in college baseball history has a better winning percentage than Texas — Florida State.
-The Seminoles .725 success rate just barely edges out the Longhorns' .723.
+Texas just edges out Florida State for the best winning percentage of all time.
 But while Florida State has only played 72 seasons, Texas has played 122.
 That kind of sustained success is insane.

 Winning percentage: .656

 Back in 1859, Fordham played in the first ever nine-man college baseball game under current rules.
-Fordham won the game 33-11, and they haven’t looked back.
-Heading into the 2020 season, Fordham had won 4,517 games — over 1,000 more than the next-winningest team, Texas.
-If the Rams never played another game of baseball after the 2019 season, it would take Texas 36 more years to become the winningest team at their current rate.
+Fordham won the game 33-11, and it hasn’t looked back.
+Fordham has won nearly 1,000 more than the next-winningest team, Texas.
+If the Rams never played another game of baseball after the 2019 season, it would take Texas 36 more years to become the winningest team at its current rate.